 Running a session with neural data is only slightly different from running a session without it.
 First of all, make sure that your proxy application is running on the neural system.
 For instructions on setting up the proxy application, see Configuration.
 Before starting your session, make sure that the neural system (currently Plexon and TDT are supported) is open and recording data.
 Currently, the Proxy application must be able to connect to the neural system at the time that the session starts and that means that the neural system must be in recording mode when the connection button is first pressed in the workstation’s Remote Viewer.

 Once the Proxy application is running and the neural system is recording.
 Start your session by selecting the appropriate director and proxy from the Remote Viewer dropdowns, selecting a Session Key and pressing the connection button.
-Once the session begins, notice that the “Neural” tab that was not active in a “behavioral only” session is activated.
+Once the session begins, notice that the “Neural” tab that was not active in a “behavioral only” session is activate here.
 This tab contains an indicator light that flashes when neural data is coming in.
 It is a good idea to glance at this at least once toward the beginning of a session to be sure that everything was set up correctly.

 If you open the “Neural” tab, you will find two plots and two dropdowns.
-The dropdowns are used to select the channel and spike unit that appear in the plots.
-The upper plot shows lfp data for the selected channel and the lower plot shows spike timing for the selected channel and unit combination.
+The dropdowns are used to select the channel and spike unit whose data appear in the plots.
+The upper plot shows LFP data for the selected channel and the lower plot shows spike timing for the selected channel and unit combination.
 The plots show neural data over a window of 20 seconds.
 Each includes a red line which only moves during the course of a task run and indicates the current session time.
 You will notice that in some cases neural data lags behind the red line by up to a few seconds.
 There is some built in periodic lag of about 500ms in the LFP system since the proxy sends LFP data to the server in 500ms batches, but any lag beyond this is a result of delays in the neural system software’s providing of data.
 In testing, we have found that the TDT system provides data with slightly greater lag than the Plexon system.

 Beyond this, the only difference to keep in mind when running sessions with neural data is that the size of the session file will be significantly larger.
 Session file sizes of several hundred megabytes are normal when neural data is recorded.